Vianna Von Weyhausen

 Anke became South Africa's youngest armed female field ranger in 2017 and is also a qualified field guide and a wildlife conservationist.
 When not assisting Conraad in training our units, she is following her main passion - being on the operational forefront against wildlife criminals, a place she plans to stay for as long as she is physically able to.

 Based at a K9 Conservation training centre outside Hoedspruit, South Africa, we breed many of our own high quality puppies.
 In our repertoire we have:

 German, Dutch and Belgian Shepherds and their crosses for our tactical anti-poaching dogs (trained to track human, firearm and ammunition scent, and to apprehend armed poachers).
 Also used as fence patrol dogs.

 Weimaraner as our detection dogs, trained to find live animals (wounded or orphaned, such as a rhino missing after its mother has been poached), dead animals (carcasses and bush meat), contraband (ivory, pangolin scales, rhino horn etc., and snares) and humans (e.g. poacher incursion and excursion on a boundary fence).
 Our Weimeraner also have apprehension capabilities.
 Furthermore we use them for scat detection in research and monitoring projects.

-Bloodhound / Doberman crosses (“DBs”) for excellent trackers with apprehension abilities.
+Bloodhound / Doberman crosses (“DBs”) combine excellent tracking skills with apprehension abilities

 K9 Shikar and Moses